henrytwo/henrytwo/README.md

 - 💻 I served as a Board Member for [Hack the 6ix](https://hackthe6ix.com) — Toronto's largest summer hackathon.
 Prior to that, I was Co-Chair for our 2021 event, where I coordinated **27 organizers** to host **670+ attendees** from around the world.

 - 🤖 I've also worked on a number of hardware/robotics related projects in the past (lots of Raspberry Pi + 3D printing), and enjoy creating working on IoT related projects.

-- 🤓 I have experience in full stack development and can do end-to-end integration with hardware/IoT/ML/other cool stuff too!

 To connect with me, checkout these resources:
 - Website: [https://henrytu.me](https://henrytu.me)